You might think the law is boring, but in our home state of Louisiana, laws are anything but boring.

 Stay Informed, Protect Your Rights

-While some of these laws are indeed strange, it’s always important to stay informed about our local laws and your rights as a citizen of Louisiana.
+While some state of Louisiana laws are indeed strange, it’s always important to stay informed about our local laws and your rights as a citizen.

 Unfortunately, the law can be pretty tricky to understand, and many people aren’t aware of their rights or how to proceed when something bad happens and they need legal help.